abehnan/equivalent_emails/README.md

 # equivalent_emails

 This python script asks the user for an email address and outputs all possible variations of the email with periods placed in different locations.
-It imports the itertools package to generate combinations of possible variations.

 ## How to Use
 1) Run the script.
-2) Input an email address without any periods.
+2) Input an email address without any periods before the @ symbol.
 3) The output will be all possible variations of the email with different placements of periods.

 ## Inputs
 The script asks the user for an email address as input.